Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Appendix

-In this section, we provide details about the experiments using the dataset \emph{cluster-data-2019}. \paragraph{Basic information about the workload.} For our experiments, we used the data collected over a time interval from the beginning of the trace to 5,000 seconds of the trace.
-There are 9,526 machines which started before the beginning of the measurement interval and 71 enqueued collections.
-The arrival pattern of collections over time is shown in Figure~\ref{fig:workload} (left).
-The distribution of the number of instances per collection is shown in Figure~\ref{fig:workload} (right).
-We observe that this distribution has a heavy skew with many collections consisting of a few instances, and a small fraction of collections consisting of many instances.
+\paragraph{Basic Information about the Workload} For our experiments, we used the data collected over a time interval from the beginning of the trace to 5,000 seconds.
+The dataset comprises 9,526 machines that were active before the measurement interval commenced, with 71 collections enqueued during this period.
+The arrival pattern of collections over time is depicted in Figure~\ref{fig:workload} (left).
+Additionally, Figure~\ref{fig:workload} (right) illustrates the distribution of the number of instances per collection.
+It is notable that this distribution exhibits a heavy skew, with numerous collections comprising only a few instances, and a small fraction of collections comprising a significant number of instances.